SpaceNetLab/SKYFALL/README.md

 To run the demo, everything else could be kept the same except the parameter of timeslots for the attack period ('3600' in our case) and number of available logical processors ('64' in our case).
 Change them to smaller numbers, such as 100 and 8:

 1. **(You don't need to change this step)** Speficy the `config.json`.
 You may change `Name` as you prefer.
 By default, we use Starlink shell-one satellites for experiments (72*22 satellites).
+If you are running in a virtual environment, make sure to activate the environment before running the bashes below.

-2. **(Make the timeslots smaller, such as 100)** Build satellite LLA (latitude, longitude, and altitude) data for each timeslot (you should specify the number of timeslots as the attack period, e.g. 100), where a timeslot represents a second:
+2. **(Make the timeslots smaller, such as 100)** Build satellite LLA (latitude, longitude, and altitude) data for each timeslot (you should specify the number of timeslots as the attack period, e.g. 100), where a timeslot represents a second: (ten minutes taken with our hardware)

    ```
    bash build_lla.sh 101
    ```

-3. **(Make the timeslots and the number of logical processors smaller, such as 100 and 8)** Build network traffic (you should specify the number of timeslots and the number of available logical processors for multi-thread, e.g. 100 8):
+3. **(Make the timeslots and the number of logical processors smaller, such as 100 and 8)** Build network traffic (you should specify the number of timeslots and the number of available logical processors for multi-thread, e.g. 100 8): (half to one hour taken with our hardware)
    ```
    bash build_traffic.sh 100 8
    ```

-4. **(Make the timeslots and the number of logical processors smaller, such as 100 and 8)** Calculate vital GS (you should specify the number of timeslots and the number of available logical processors for multi-thread, e.g. 100 8):
+4. **(Make the timeslots and the number of logical processors smaller, such as 100 and 8)** Calculate vital GS (you should specify the number of timeslots and the number of available logical processors for multi-thread, e.g. 100 8): (one minute taken with our hardware)
    ```
    bash find_vital_GS.sh 100 8
    ```

 5. **(Make the timeslots and the number of logical processors smaller, such as 100 and 8)** Time-Slot Analysis (as shown in Section 5.1.
 You should specify the number of timeslots, the number of available logical processors for multi-thread, and throughput degradation, e.g. 100 8 0.9).
 Throughput degradation could be like 1, 0.9, 0.8, 0.7, 0.6, 0.5 as shown in Section 6.
-Thus, run the following commands sequentially to analyze the deployment for various degradations:
+Thus, run the following commands sequentially to analyze the deployment for various degradations: (ten to thirty minutes taken with our hardware)
    ```
    bash time_slot_analysis.sh 100 8 1
    bash time_slot_analysis.sh 100 8 0.9